 Since time immemorial, the Hupa people have called the area within and around what is now the Hoopa Valley of California and along the Trinity River home.
 Today, Hupa people are still living within their homelands on the Hoopa Valley Reservation, which is over 90,000 acres (98 percent of which is forested) in northern California along the Trinity River.
 Despite the ongoing impacts of settler colonialism and the creation of a reservation, the Hupa people have continued to maintain a close relationship with these same landscapes.

+Since Hupa culture and identity is inherently rooted in and tied to the land, the environmental impacts associated with climate change will have a wide range of implications threatening the well-being of the Tribe.
 Many tribes, including the Hoopa Valley Tribe, must manage forests with multiple objectives in mind.
 After reclaiming management control from the Bureau of Indian Affairs (BIA) in 1990, the Hoopa Valley Tribe’s forestry department (Hoopa Valley Tribal Forestry) has placed increasing emphasis on community needs and values, while continuing to produce timber.
 Through their management practices, Hoopa Valley Tribal Forestry steward tribal lands for access to hunting and gathering sites and use a variety of treatments including cultural burns to promote healthy acorns, mushrooms, and hazel and beargrass for basketry materials.

-“Sustainability is important to us here and also a holistic approach.
+Sustainability is important to us here and also a holistic approach.
 We’re managing not just for timber, like a lot of places around us have, but also the cultural resources, wildlife, foods, medicines, everything that we’ve always done here

 In 2020, Ecotrust and Hoopa Valley Tribal Forestry entered into a formal partnership, weaving together our shared interests in Indigenous forest stewardship and climate smart forestry.
 Many Hoopa Valley Tribal Forestry management activities offer clear examples of what climate smart forest practices look like on the ground.
 For the Tribe, climate smart forestry and Indigenous forest stewardship intertwine.
 As alternatives to large-scale clearcutting, the Tribe uses thinning and patch-cutting to support the cultivation and protection of cultural resources, including First Foods, and the use of fire to restore of forest health and resilience.
 In our partnership, we have worked together to ensure the Tribe can put a finer point on forest climate risk and integrate community concerns and priorities for forest climate resilience.